 The Monday Meeting

-You used to sit through it half-listening, hoping no one asked which AI tools you were running.
-Now you name the workflow you automated last week.
+You used to sit through it half-listening, hoping no one asked what you were actually doing with AI.
+Now you name the project you moved forward last week.
 The room shifts.
-You sound like you've been on this for two years.
+You sound like a man who's been running this for years.

 "Every program that I have bought from MC and implemented in my life has increased my output tenfold."